rogervaas/keycloak-authz/README.md

     * Provides implementations for different technologies and platforms to actually enforce authorization policies on the resource server side.

-Instead of doing authorization by your own, this project provides a centralized but still distributable server to govern the protected resources and their respective policies within an application or organization, using some well-known authorization patterns and standards such as OAuth2 and User-Managed Access (UMA).
+Instead of doing authorization by your own, this project provides a centralized but still distributable server to govern the protected resources and their respective policies within an application or organization using some well-known authorization patterns and standards such as OAuth2 and User-Managed Access (UMA).

-When talking about Web API Security, an authorization server plays an important role at this regard.
+When talking about Web API Security, an authorization server plays an important role.
 Today we need to consider a very heteregenous environment, where users are distributed across different regions, with different local policies, using different devices and with a high demand for information sharing.